corsairmarks/eldanaer_stellar_authority/mod/README.md

     * Planet killer denies usage unless you have full native interference
     * Add interaction with [Retain Leaders from Integrated Subjects](https://steamcommunity.com/sharedfiles/filedetails/?id=2553818684): primitive worlds necrophaged via the Necrophage Spore Diffuser will allow you to acquire its necrophaged leaders
     * Add interaction with [Primitive Conquest Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2488154830): primitive worlds necrophaged via the Necrophage Spore Diffuser will generate infrastructure as if they were conquered
+* 4.1.0 Pre-scripted species enhancements
+    * K'foori swap Rapid Breeders for Budding
+    * If playing the Eldanær Stellar Authority with both species as originally designed, they will be altered slightly:
+        * Eldanær gain Natural Sociologists (uses up previously unspent point)
+        * K'foori trade Strong for Serviles
+        * K'foori trade Unruly for Slow Learners and Deviants

 ## Source Code